 1. Green Renovations

-Sustainability is no longer just a buzzword; it’s a necessity.
-Green renovations not only appeal to environmentally conscious tenants but also reduce utility costs, making properties more attractive.
+Sustainability is becoming table stakes when it comes to renovation.
+With U.S. households collectively spend $230 billion on home energy annually, green renovations that reduce utility costs are not only attractive to environmentally conscious tenants but can also be a major financial selling point.
 Consider installing energy-efficient windows, LED lighting, and low-flow water fixtures.
 Solar panels are another investment that could reduce electricity costs and even generate income through energy credits.

 2. In-Unit Laundry